mrdunski/accumulation-zone/README.md

 ## Important notice

-Wise man once said: if you don't test your backup, you don't have a backup.
+A wise man once said: if you don't test your backup, you don't have a backup.

-Please be careful when using this application to store important data.
+Please be careful when using this application to handle important data.
 Before using it, verify if it works correctly for your use case.